deepak-yadav-1993/react-redux/README.md

 ### Backend

 The data used in the application is currently being fetched from google sheets (on google Drive).
-The plan is move that data ot start recording the data on a Nodejs Server located at /Server directory.
+Future plan is to move that data or start recording the data on a Nodejs Server located at `/Server` directory.

 ### Application Demo